noahlattari/LeetCode/README.md

     Lastly, s.trim() is useful to remove starting and trailing whitespaces.

 25. Longest Common Prefix
+    I learned that sometime brute force is just the only way.
+If you're comparing a prefix of something, you can only run as many times as the smallest input.

 26. Delete Node in Linked List
     The general node deletion algorithm without the previous goes